 - Donor governments spent $7.8 billion to combat HIV in low- and middle-income countries in 2019, similar to funding levels a decade ago.
 And total financing is far short — $6.4 billion short — of where it needs to be in 2020 to end AIDS for good.

 - Nearly 90% of donor government funding comes from just five countries: the US, the UK, France, the Netherlands and Germany.

 What the future holds

-- Any slowdown in the HIV response now risks a resurgence of the virus as Africa’s population grows.
+- Any slowdown in the HIV response now also risks a resurgence of the virus as Africa’s population grows.
 The number of young people in sub-Saharan Africa is growing faster than any other region in the world.

 So how does this end?

 The outcome rests squarely on the shoulders of today’s leaders.
-To accelerate our impact and ensure that every person can get the care and treatment they need, they must take action to close the resource gap, support innovation and strengthen health systems.
+To accelerate our impact and ensure that every person can get the care and treatment they need, they must take action to close the resource gap, support innovation, and strengthen health systems.
 Anything less could surrender the hard-earned gains of the past decade.